 P A R K S P A C E

 A colorful grid of yellow, orange and red squares were painted on the lawn at Republic Square as part of the Austin Foundation for Architecture installation series, P A R K S P A C E. The installation was designed to help park visitors visualize social distancing so they could safely enjoy outdoor activities six feet apart.
-The Downtown Austin Alliance Foundation, AIA Austin and Austin Parks and Recreation department partnered with AFA on the initiative.
+The Downtown Austin Alliance, AIA Austin and Austin Parks and Recreation department partnered with AFA on the initiative.

 Central Park Conservancy